 Where is the Sydney St Patrick's Day Festival held?

-This free festival will be held in The Rocks from 11am – 6pm on Sunday 21 March 2021.
-The main areas will include First Fleet Park, MCA Lawn and Bligh & Barney Reserve with some pop-up performances around The Rocks to enjoy.
+This free festival will be held in The Rocks from 9:30am – 6pm on Sunday 19th March 2022.
+The main areas will include Customs House Square, First Fleet Park, MCA Lawn and Bligh & Barney Reserve.

 Is the festival just on Sunday?

 While the main festival itself is just taking place on Sunday, we have the Irish Film Festival running from Thursday 16th March with two movies every night from 5pm.
 On Saturday Night Sasta will take to the stage at First Fleet Park.

 No, this year ALL AREAS are open to all ages including main stage in First Fleet Park and rest of the festival space which includes the Children’s Area, art and craft tent, Irish dance performance stage, live music performances and much more.

 Everyone’s welcome.
 The festival is a family fun day celebrating Irish culture and heritage but you don’t have to be Irish to attend or enjoy the festival.